department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-section-request.md

 Current R&S section hierarchy:

 ```
 None.
-All content is currently assigned to "Public Websites".
+All content is currently assigned to "Public websites".
 ```

 New R&S section hierarchy